 A settlement has been reached in this action.
 The settlement was approved by of the Ontario Superior Court of Justice in Reasons for Decision released on January 25, 2021 approved as being fair, reasonable and in the best interests of the Class Members.

 Class Members will be affected by the settlement.
 Under Ontario law, if you are a person falling within the Class definition, you will automatically be included in the Class unless you choose to be excluded from this proceeding (as described below).
 This includes Class Members who reside anywhere in Canada, not just in Ontario.
-The proposed class definition consists of anyone who purchased the Recalled Products, including dried marijuana and cannabis oil, between September 2014 and November 2016.
+The certified class definition consists of anyone who purchased the Recalled Products, including dried marijuana and cannabis oil, between September 2014 and November 2016.

 Mettrum and the Representative Plaintiff have agreed to settle the class action for a total all-inclusive payment of $6.95 million.
 The settlement was reached following extensive negotiations between the parties.
-Please click here to view or download a copy of the proposed Settlement Agreement.
+Please click here to view or download a copy of the Settlement Agreement.

 Mettrum does not admit any liability, wrongdoing or fault in this matter, and none of the allegations against Mettrum have been proven.
 The agreement to settle this matter does not imply any such liability, wrongdoing or fault on the part of Mettrum, and Mettrum expressly denies all such liability, wrongdoing and fault.